 I would love to know if you have ever tried your hand at wet felting.
 If so, how did it go?

 For those of you who are more visual, I found a YouTube video for you.
 It shows you how to make felt balls in a step-by-step manner.
 Rachel uses a slightly different approach than I do.

 Her method of making felt balls is better suited to older children or adults.
 My kids like the water basins and they are less likely to tip than the Rachel’s measuring cup.

 Needless to say, my toddler was good and clean after felting with us.

 If you like handmade gifts, be sure to check out the post on 25 Handmade Hat patterns for the whole family.
-I’ve included are complimentary printable ‘handmade with love‘ gift tags that you won’t want to miss.
+I’ve included are complimentary printable ‘handmade with love‘ gift tags.
+I also have a free pattern for Peg Doll Pouches for 2-inch dolls that your kids will love and you won’t want to miss.